CharviBansall/drawingboard-capital/README.md

 - `develop` branch to the staging environment
 - `main` branch to the production environment

-Manual deployments should be coordinated with the DevOps team.
+Manual deployments should be coordinated with the DevOps team

 ## Contributing